 There is no fiscal impact for the above-mentioned sections since the new shower configuration is a voluntary design option.
 Gov. Code section 11346.5 (a)(9), HCD is not aware of any cost impacts that a representative private person or business would necessarily incur in reasonable compliance with the proposed action.

-Item 6 HCD proposes to amend SECTION 1136A, "ELECTRICAL RECEPTABLE, SWITCH AND CONTROL HEIGHTS," as follows:
+6. SECTION 1136A - ELECTRICAL RECEPTACLE, SWITCH AND CONTROL HEIGHTS